Austin Child Custody Lawyer

 The state presumes that both parents will be named as joint managing conservators, meaning both parents will share the rights and responsibilities for the child.
 These responsibilities, among other parental duties, will be outlined in detail by the court.
 However, one parent may still be granted the right to exclusively make decisions for the child in this case.

 One thing to keep in mind about JMCs is that they do not automatically insinuate that both parents will split their time equally with the child.
 These custody and visitation rights are outlined in a separate visitation order known as a standard possession order (SPO).
+Ask an Austin lawyer more about this custody plan and the SPO if you think they may be good options for your child(ren) and family.

 Sole Managing Conservatorships

-This is an agreement where the court grants only one parent these parental rights and responsibilities, including the ability to make decisions on the child’s living arrangements, healthcare, education, and extracurricular activities.
+This is an agreement where the court grants only one parent these parental rights and responsibilities, including the ability to make decisions on the child’s living arrangements, health care, education, and extracurricular activities.
 An SMC will also be listed as the child’s emergency contact for school-related or other activities.
 SMCs are typically the recipients of child support as well.

-Generally speaking, courts only designate one parent as the SMC in relatively extreme circumstances, such as if one parent has a history of violence, neglect, or substance abuse, if one parent has largely been absent from the child’s life, or if both parents bitterly disagree on religious, educational, or medical values.
+Generally speaking, courts only designate one parent as the SMC in relatively extreme circumstances, such as if one parent has a history of violence, neglect, or substance abuse; if one parent has largely been absent from the child’s life; or if both parents bitterly disagree on religious, educational, or medical values.

 Special Issues in Custody Proceedings

-There are sometimes legal complications that arise in child custody matters, including the following:
+There are sometimes legal complications that arise in child custody matters, including the following.

 Unmarried Fathers Must Establish Paternity